 SECURE AND COMPLIANT

 Your personal data are used by us for the purpose of sustaining your relationship with Blackfriars, and to support our fundraising.
 We comply with current UK regulations on personal data, communications, and privacy.
 We only share personal data outside our organisation for specific and limited purposes, subject to strict safeguards (e.g. with the collegiate Oxford University for coordinating alumni events; with printers, email service providers, statutory bodies).
-We use some secure third-party data processors whose servers store data outside the EU but fully comply with UK/EU regulations.
+We use some secure third-party data processors whose servers store data outside the UK but fully comply with UK regulations.

 Academic and/or pastoral records are kept entirely separately and not accessed by our Alumni and Development Office.